sry19/web_dev/README.md

     xcode-select --install
 * Error: Cannot find module 'graphql/validation/rules/PossibleTypeExtensions'
     This issue is related to the version of graphql, so I uninstalled graphql and reinstalled the lastest version.

+issues have not solved:
+* (Multiple Environments) cannot use the environment variable to change the port number